knutkirkhorn/btc-value/README.md

 Type: `string`<br>
 Default: `USD`

 Returns the current Bitcoin value in a different currency than `USD`.
-All valid currency codes are stored in the [currencies.json](currencies.json) file.
+All valid currency codes can be retrieved for the selected value provider using the `getSupportedCurrencies` function.

+### btcValue.setProvider(provider)
+Sets the selected provider to retrieve Bitcoin values from.
+Supported providers are: `cmc` (CoinMarketCap) and `coingecko`.

+#### provider
+Type: `string`<br>

 ### btcValue.setApiKey(apiKey)
-Sets the API key for the [Cryptocurrency Market Capitalizations API](https://coinmarketcap.com/api/) used in the requests.
-This is required to call the other functions.
+Sets the API key for the selected value provider.
+Currently only CoinMarketCap supports using an API key.
+This is required to call the functions with the [CoinMarketCap API](https://coinmarketcap.com/api/).

 #### apiKey
 Type: `string`<br>